Snowflake-Labs/sfquickstarts/site/sfguides/src/data_collaboration_two_way/data_collaboration_two_way.md

 author: Tim Buchhorn
-id: getting-started-snowflake-collaboration
+id: data_collaboration_two_way
-summary: This is a sample Snowflake Guide
+summary: This is a Snowflake Guide on how to use Snowflake's Data Collaboration features to share an enrich data.
 <!--- Categories below should be hyphenated, i.e., Getting-Started.
 Do not leave blank.
 Visit site for available categories. -->
 categories: Getting-Started
 environments: web